Fr0sT-Brutal/RADStudio_BaseWizard/README.md

 you've got the point.
 There are two ways of dealing with the issue:

 1. Separate all the used units into package and add it to require list.
-This is good option for utility units.
+This is good option for utility units but you'll have to provide that package along with your wizard.
 2. Rename the units that caused the conflict.
 That's what we got to do with wizards.
 Probably you have already used this way with "include hack".
-It is quite tricky but it's the most simple way of using base class for wizards.
+It is quite tricky but it's the most simple way of using one base class for wizards.
 Luckily you won't have to do that kind of stuff with another units.

 **All you've got to do is name all the units of your wizard in unique way.**

-Of course, there are many flavors to do it but I advice using "namespaces" just like RAD Studio does (System.SysUtils, Vcl.Forms, ...).
-So if your wizard is, say, a tetris integrated into IDE, use prefix `TetWiz` for all the used units: `TetWiz.MainWiz`, `TetWiz.FormSettings`, `TetWiz.FormMain`, etc. Thus you'll create fully autonomous package which won't conflict with another one (maybe yours too!), even if it would have `MainWiz` and `FormSettings` units as well.
+Of course, there are many flavors to do it but I advice using "namespaces" just like RAD Studio does (`System.SysUtils`, `Vcl.Forms` etc).
+So if your wizard is, say, a tetris integrated into IDE, use prefix `TetWiz` for all the used units: `TetWiz.MainWiz`, `TetWiz.FormSettings`, `TetWiz.FormMain` etc. Thus you'll create a completely autonomous package which won't conflict with another one (maybe yours too!), even if it would have `MainWiz` and `FormSettings` units as well.

-Sample:
+Sample
 ------

 Here's the simplest sample of TBaseWizard descendant.

 ```pascal